spel-uchile/SUCHAI-Flight-Software/README.md

 SUCHAI flight software was designed to run in multiple embedded architectures using FreeRTOS.
 It was also ported to Linux to facilitate the development and debugging.
-Currently, it has been tested in the following OS/Architectures :
+Currently, it has been tested in the following OS/Architectures:

-* ArchLinux x86_64
+* Ubuntu 18.04 x86_64
 * Manjaro x86_64
-* Ubuntu 16.04 x86_64
+* ArchLinux x86_64
 * Debian Stretch RPi 3 (armv7l)
 * FreeRTOS ESP32
 * FreeRTOS AVR32 UC3 (avr32uc3)